Herbert St Maur Carter

-On 10 November 1917 St Maur Carter was sent to the Italian Front and was attached to XIV Corps H.Q., which was based at Mantua, South of Milan, although with the Italian crisis over he returned to Western Front again where he remained until the end of the war.
+On 10 November 1917 St Maur Carter was sent to the Italian Front and was attached to XIV Corps H.Q., which was based at Mantua, South of Milan, although with the Italian crisis over he returned to Western Front again, where he remained until the end of the war.
 After the war in 1918 he was sent to India and was based at Army H.Q., where he helped co-ordinate the British and Indian Medical Services employed during the Third Afghan War.
 He then returned to the UK in 1923 and took up a position with Aldershot Command again as a senior specialist surgeon.

-On 27 January 1928, he was promoted to lieutenant colonel and was posted to Germany serving with the British Army of the Rhine (BOAR)).
+On 27 January 1928, he was promoted to lieutenant colonel and was posted to Germany, serving with the British Army of the Rhine (BOAR)).
 He also married Cecily Verena Elma Thompson RRC the same year on 17 December at Holy Trinity Church in Sloane Street, London SW1.
 Cecily was the youngest daughter of the Reverend A. D. C. Thompson.
-St Maur Carter then remained in Germany until following year in 1929, when he was posted back to the UK with Aldershot Command again to serve at the Cambridge Military Hospital.
+St Maur Carter then remained in Germany until the following year in 1929, when he was posted back to the UK with Aldershot Command again to serve at the Cambridge Military Hospital.

 Lt.
 Col. Herbert St Maur Carter, D.S.O., M.D. retired from the army in 1933 and settled in the village of Mortimer Common, near Reading in Berkshire, where he took a great interest in the people and village affairs.
-During the Second World War he served locally as a senior ARP Medical Officer with the Civil Defence.
+During the Second World War he served locally as a senior ARP medical officer with the Civil Defence.

 He died at Mortimer on 10 February 1957 aged 78 years, with notice of his death and his obituary both being published in the British Medical Journal on 9 March 1957:

-"H. St Maur Carter was one of the generation of officers before the First World War, when the prestige of the R.A.M.C. reached its highest peak; an era associated with the names of Bruce, Leishman and many other officers who gained international fame........He was the ideal army doctor, being a keen soldier, but a doctor first and last.
-Cultured and well informed, he possessed a kindly nature which endeared him to all his friends.
-With a keen sense of humour and a store of anecdotes and reminiscences derived from his service in various parts of the world, he was always the best company."